zopefoundation/meta/config/README.rst

   Steps to install the package under test on AppVeyor.
 This option has to be a list of strings.
 It defaults to ``["- pip install -U -e .[test]"]``.

+build-script
+  Steps to to build the project.
+If this option is not given because no additional build steps are necessary ``build: false`` is rendered to the AppVeyor configuration.
+This option has to be a list of strings, each one starting with a ``-``.

 test-steps
   Steps to run the tests on AppVeyor.
-This option has to be a list of strings.
+This option has to be a list of strings , each one starting with a ``-``.
 It defaults to ``["- zope-testrunner --test-path=src"]``.

+additional-lines
+  This option allows to add arbitrary additional lines to the end of the configuration file.
+It has to be a list of strings.

 replacement
   Replace the whole template of the AppVeyor configuration with the contents of